One of the worst types of client for any copywriter to encounter has got to be the dreaded debt defaulter.

 I would wager that the people who say they have never experienced it are either a) new b) exceedingly lucky, or c) just don’t want to admit it to others in their profession.

-Whatever the reason, here are some red flag warning signs for you to be aware of which may well be prognosticating your new client is going to be very backwards when it comes to being forward in the financial settlement department!
+Whatever the reason, here are some red flag warning signs for you to be aware of that may well indicate that your new client is going to be very backwards when it comes to being forward in the financial settlement department!

 It may even be that they are telegraphing their insincerity right from the start with their tall tales and poetic license, but you choose to ignore it all, because they’re so utterly charming and said a massive “YES” to your fee straight to your face but never quite got around to putting anything solid down in writing.